EmbraceLife/lastResortJS/DailyReminder.md

     - to refactor with util functions
     - to organize using section comments
 7. read pseudo-source code and polyfill code
-    - to write the real source code line by line while reading the pseudo code
+    1. to write the real source code line by line while reading the pseudo code
-    - comment on the part you don't understand
+    2. comment on the part you don't understand
-    - read the polyfill code and check whether it mirrors the pseudo code in specs
+    3. read the polyfill code and check whether it mirrors the pseudo code in specs (or your code in 7.1 )
-    - debugger to understand the part of code you don't understand
+    4. debugger it until you understand the part of code you don't understand
-    - start to ponder whether this is new code pattern you should learn from
+    5. start to ponder whether this is new code pattern you should learn from

 I found this sequence of working is very helpful, when I was doing it, I felt confident that I won't miss anything important, and can easily focused on coding the very specific problem at hand.
-Because when I did miss some important use case or test, it will be caught in step 5 onward.
+After the `copyWithin` demo daily meeting, I realized `copyWithin` is much more challenging than the previous methods I tried with this procedure.
+So, I applied this procedure to rewrite `copyWithin` and as a result I updated the procedure from 5 steps to 7 (shown above).
+So far it works well.

 ## How to learn from good code?